General information

 - FRBs : all FRBs reported to TNS

-- SNe + OTs: classified events reported to TNS (complete after January 2022)
+- SNe + OTs: all classified events reported to TNS (official IAU repository since January 2016)

 -